 We are providing the following registry information to enable mitigations that are not enabled by default, as documented in Security Advisories (ADVs) and CVEs.
 Additionally, we provide registry key settings for users who want to disable the mitigations when applicable for Windows clients.

-Important: This section, method, or task contains steps that tell you how to modify the registry.
-However, serious problems might occur if you modify the registry incorrectly.
+IMPORTANT This section, method, or task contains steps that tell you how to change the registry.
+However, serious problems might occur if you change the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
-For added protection, back up the registry before you modify it.
+For added protection, back up the registry before you change it.
 Then, you can restore the registry if a problem occurs.
-For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft knowledge base:
+For more information about how to back up and restore the registry, see the following article in the Microsoft Knowledge Base:

 IMPORTANT By default, Retpoline is configured as follows if Spectre, Variant 2 mitigation (CVE-2017-5715) is enabled: